Children’s Health Ireland

-The Children’s Hospital Group is one of seven hospital groups established as part of the acute health sector reform programme.
+Children’s Health Ireland is one of seven hospital groups established as part of the acute health sector reform programme.
 It will oversee the integration of the three children’s hospitals in advance of the move to the new children’s hospital.

-The Children’s Hospital Group is led by our Chief Excutive, Eilísh Hardiman.
-The Children’s Hospital Group is the client for the new children’s hospital.
+Children’s Health Ireland is led by our Chief Excutive, Eilísh Hardiman.
+Children’s Health Ireland is the client for the new children’s hospital.
 It will ensure that the hospital is designed to enable future paediatric services to be delivered as efficiently and effectively as possible.

-The Children’s Hospital Programme is the programme of work for which the Children’s Hospital Group Board is responsible.
+The Children’s Hospital Programme is the programme of work for which the Children’s Health Ireland Board is responsible.
 It has three main pillars: to integrate the three hospitals, develop the ICT solution for the new facilities, and to act as client for the new children’s hospital and satellite centres’ capital project.
 This includes all the programme activities required to ensure the successful delivery of the Programme.